kermitt2/biblio_glutton_harvester/Readme.md

 # Open Access PDF harvester

-Python utility for harvesting efficiently a very large Open Access collection of scholar PDF and metadata:
+This tool is a Python utility for harvesting efficiently a very large Open Access collection of scholar PDF and metadata, from the Unpaywall dataset, from PubMed Central or from a given list of DOI:

 * The downloaded PDF can be stored either on an Amazon S3 bucket, on a SWIFT object storage (OpenStack) or on a local storage, with UUID renaming/mapping.